nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Computer Science students at NUS <br>
     * Provides a centralised platform for Computer Science (CS) students to find study support from batchmates with common modules.
 It allows students to save their CS batchmates’ contact details in one place, find common modules and form study groups.

-**Value proposition**: Easily find batchmates to form study groups or asking for module-related advice.
+**Value proposition**: Easily find batchmates to form study groups or ask for module-related advice.
 * Provides a centralised platform for students to share their contact info for easier communication.
-* Provides convenience for students to find batchmates who are taking the same modules or have the same interests as them.
+* Provides convenience for students to find batchmates who are taking the same modules or have the same interests.
 * Provides convenience for students to find batchmates who have taken their mods before to ask them for module-related advice.